Active-Animals/Website/docs/ontology/index.md

 In the Beta phase, we hope to provide an easier tool for users to locate appropriate labels for applying to their own observation records.
 By the end of the Alpha phase, we will regularly upload versions to [Bioportal](https://bioportal.bioontology.org) and this will provide an interim search solution to users without access to the WebProtégé project.

-Unless the NBO is resurrected or a better replacement is created, we hope that our ontology will one day be accepted as a reference ontology in the [OBO Foundry](https://obofoundry.org) ontology community.
+Unless the [Neuro-Behavioural Ontology](https://www.ebi.ac.uk/ols4/ontologies/nbo) (NBO) is resurrected or a better replacement is created, we hope that our ontology will one day be accepted as a reference ontology in the [OBO Foundry](https://obofoundry.org) ontology community.

 ### What about observations and examples?